Burger King Classic: Classic history

 In their eighth overall Classic appearance, the Eagles stormed out to a strong opening night win over the Mighty Elephants before prevailing over the Crusaders.
 Michael Bova led the way in the championship game with 20 points, ultimately tallying 33 points between both contests.
-For St. Edward, they would tie New York-based Rice with their fourth tournament title and the first to win the Classic in four different decades.
+For St. Edward, they would tie New York-based Rice with their fourth tournament title and became the first school to win the Classic in four different decades.
 As for the host Ramblers, they dropped a tough contest to the Crusaders, yet were able to salvage a third-place finish over M. C. & S. Charter.